larkinandy/GreenTweet_MultipleBiLSTM/ModelTrainingAndTesting/HyperparameterTuning/README.md

 v | # biLSTMs | No | # words in longest Tweet + 1 |

 **Table 1.** Hyperparameters in biLSTM model. * Parameters are part of a coarse-to-fine search strategy.
-Only coarse search parameters are shown. ** Not including / not applicable to the bidirectional LSTM units.  *** Can differ between LSTM and post-LSTM layers. **** For hidden units only.
+Only coarse search parameters are shown. ** Not including / not applicable to the bidirectional LSTM units. *** For hidden units only.
 Sigmoid is the activation function for all output units

 ### HParramTuning Pseudocode ###
 Workflow of the script HParramTuning.py is as follows: